ibm-cloud-docs/dl/about.md

 ## Use cases

 The following use cases are best for working with hybrid workloads, cross-provider workloads, large or frequent data transfers, private workloads, and environment administration.
+Use these use cases:

-Both cases are used: (1) when you want dedicated connectivity for mission-critical workloads, (2) when you need dedicated, single-tenant connections between a client and IBM, (3) when diverse ports in a point of presence (PoP) are available, or (4) when you require link aggregation group (LAG) support for 10 GB or greater speeds.
+* When you want dedicated connectivity for mission-critical workloads
+* When you need dedicated, single-tenant connections between a client and IBM
+* When diverse ports in a point of presence (PoP) are available, or when you require link aggregation group (LAG) support for 10 GB or greater speeds

 ### Use case 1: Customer on-premises facility to {{site.data.keyword.cloud_notm}}